 Baked Potato Snowman

-The first recipe is an adorable baked potato snowman and you can find it at Annabel Karmel.
-If you happen to live in a place where it doesn't snow, this might be a fun way to make the kids get in the Christmas mood.
+The first recipe is an adorable baked potato snowman that you may find at Annabel Karmel.
+If you happen to live in a place where it doesn't snow, this might be a fun way to get the kids in the Christmas mood.

 Reindeer Fried Rice

 Another Rudolph-like meal that your kids may like is this fried rice from Cute Food for Kids.
 Fried rice is a quick and satisfying meal that is easy to tailor to their tastes, but if they are not big fans of it, you can substitute it with mac and cheese, quinoa, or mashed potatoes.
 Then give their favorite meal a new look for the holidays by decorating it with hot dog “antlers,” pea eyes, and a red pepper nose.